crannash/website/notes/1notes.md

 ### Why Ensembles?

 Now equipped with the notion of phase space, we can be a little bit more specific about what kind of objects we want to define to connect microscopic to macroscopic.
 In doing so, we will define the concept of an **ensemble**.
+The notion of the ensemble will be very helpful in realizing the ultimate goal of statistical mechanics: determining macroscopic observables from microscopic dynamics.

+We have just discussed how the full dynamics of a system obeying classical physics can be described completely in terms of the positions and momenta of all particles in the system.
+In principle, then, we could in some way determine various macroscopic observables (temperature, heat capacity, etc.) of the system given this information.

+However, while the full phase-space description of our system is certainly sufficient to answer our driving question, it is most certainly not necessary.
+Consider a glass of water at room temperature - we know that, from the perspective of classical mechanics, this is an incredibly complicated system.
+Something on the order of $10^{23}$ water molecules violently bounce around, interact with each other, and vibrate along bond axes.